JCovi/text-editor/README.md

 ## Check it out

-The application is deployed on Heroku.
+The application is deployed on Render.
 You can access it [here](https://text-editor-sm5s.onrender.com).

 ## Technologies Used